srimanthtenneti/Autoencoders/README.md

 * To demonstrate the advantage of the convolutional autoencoder we would define a parameter called the compression ratio (CR).
 It is defined as the ratio of the size of compressed image(flattened) to size of input image (flattened).

-* Here in our metric the CR must be close to zero for max compression and a value close to 1 stands for poor compression.
+* Here in our metric the CR must be close to 0 for max compression and a value close to 1 stands for poor compression.

 #### Case 1: Linear autoencoder